Flexible Tools for Editing, Generating, Transforming, and Converting JSON

 Finally, JSON Schema support is rounded out with complete, automated documentation generation in HTML, PDF, or RTF formats.

-The JSON editor in XMLSpy supports both JSON and JSON5.
+The XMLSpy JSON editor supports JSON, JSON5, JSON Lines, and JSON with Comments.

-Editing, syntax checking, and validation of JSON instances is also supported in XMLSpy in text view and the graphical grid view.
+Editing, syntax checking, and validation of JSON instances is supported in XMLSpy in text view and the graphical JSON Grid view.
 Entry helpers provide relevant choices as you work, and you can even convert an existing XML document to a JSON document, and vice versa – all with one click.

 XMLSpy makes it easy to take advantage of functionality added to XPath/XQuery 3.1 that provides an elegant, standardized way to query and transform JSON data using these familiar languages.

-The intelligent XSLT and XQuery editors, as well as the interactive XPath/XQuery Builder & Evaluator Window, provide full sopport for processing JSON documents.
+The intelligent XSLT and XQuery editors, as well as the interactive XPath/XQuery Builder & Evaluator Window, provide full support for processing JSON documents.

 When more complex or recurrent JSON data mapping is required, MapForce is the tool for the job.
 An any-to-any data transformation tool, MapForce supports JSON as both an input and output data format, allowing you to map JSON to and from: